NEW: Russian official: Turkey's "highest political leadership ... are involved in this criminal business"

 Russia denied any aggressive intent, saying bad weather caused that jet to go off course.

-In the bitter debate about where the Russian warplane was flying when it was shot down, the United States has taken Turkey's side.
+In the bitter debate over where the Russian warplane was flying when it was shot down, the United States took Turkey’s side Monday.

 The available information indicates the warplane was in Turkish airspace, State Department spokeswoman Elizabeth Trudeau said.

 Opinion: Why slain pilot deserves to be honored

 U.S. Secretary of State John Kerry said Wednesday that Turkey will seal off the unsecured part of its border with Syria.

 He said there is still a 98-kilometer (61-mile) stretch of the border that is not sealed.